tzmanics/blog-posts/2019/what-is-a-microapp.md/what-is-a-microapp.md

 - They reduce complexity for developers and users.
 - Microapps are not the same as microservices but the benefits are.
-- With microapps, more is less but more is also more.
-(So deep, I know)
+- With microapps, more is less but more is also more (SO deep, I know).
 - Creating a microapp is fast and easy.

-If that's enough info for you, awesome 👍.
+If that's enough info for you, awesome 👍 you can make some [here](https://www.progress.com/labs/microapps).
 If not, let me tell you a little more about each of these points.
+If you're not a fan of reading, you can also just listen in on this webinar: [What are Microapps–and Why You Should be Using Them](https://www.progress.com/campaigns/kinvey/webinar-5ways-microapps).

 ## Reducing Complexity for Developers and Users
 Microapps help you breakdown your large, cluttered apps into smaller, consumable apps which benefits both the developers and the users.
 This strategy lets developers customize the UI and navigation to better suit the _one task_ that a user needs to accomplish.
 Users are more likely to interact with an application if it is easier and more enjoyable to use.
 I hate the cognitive energy that's used just to _get_ to the application I need to carry out a task.